Nhuengzii/botio-livechat-backend/README.md

 ### Apply

-- run `make apply` to apply change to the Lambdas.
+- run `make apply` to apply changes to the Lambdas.

 ### Destroy

-- empty S3 bucket that use to store image
+- empty the S3 bucket that stores media files
 - run `make destroy` to destroy the system

 ## API Documentation